Ball Markers

 Sometimes even a ball marker can be in another players way.
 If this happens, you can use your putter to move the ball mark a club length away to get it out of the other players way.
 Just be sure to remember to put it back to its original marked location before putting.

-There are tons of different types and styles of ball markers:
+There are many of different types of ball markers:

-The most common are small flat plastic pieces that have a small spike on the bottom to keep them from moving.
+The most classic is a small flat plastic piece that has a small spike on the bottom to keep it from moving.